firmao/wimu/README.md

 ## Acknowledgment
-This research has been partially supported by \emph{CNPq} Brazil under grants No. 201536/2014-5 and H2020 projects SLIPO (GA no. 731581) and HOBBIT (GA no. 688227) as well as the DFG project LinkingLOD (project no. NG 105/3-2), the BMWI Projects SAKE (project no. 01MD15006E) and GEISER (project no. 01MD16014).
+This research has been partially supported by CNPq Brazil under grants No. 201536/2014-5 and H2020 projects SLIPO (GA no. 731581) and HOBBIT (GA no. 688227) as well as the DFG project LinkingLOD (project no. NG 105/3-2), the BMWI Projects SAKE (project no. 01MD15006E) and GEISER (project no. 01MD16014).

 # License